 The last time Fenster saw his brother was at a friend’s wedding in Krakow, Poland, in September 2019.
 He assumes the reason why his brother is being detained is that he is a journalist who has been covering the coup in Myanmar.
 Since then, Myanmar’s military government has arrested about 80 journalists, according to media reports, which state Fenster is the fourth foreign journalist to be detained.

-Fenster said his brother, a graduate of Berkeley High School and a graduate of Colombia College of Chicago and Wayne State University, had been working as a journalist in Asia for about three years.
+Fenster said his brother, a graduate of Berkeley High School and a graduate of Columbia College Chicago and Wayne State University, had been working as a journalist in Asia for about three years.
 He had positions in Thailand and was working for another media outlet in Myanmar before the military government shut it down.
 Then he joined the staff of Frontier, an independent news site.

 Bryan Fenster said Julianna is trying to arrange to visit Danny in Insein Prison, which has a notorious and well-documented reputation for its deplorable conditions for political prisoners.